 Once it’s cooked, place the stews on a cooling rack or thick wooden chopping board.
 Using a fork & spoon, fish out the Thyme twigs & discard them – the leaves will have gone into the stew.
 If you want to thicken your gravy, my tip here is to strain some off from each pot, about half a pint each, then heat it up in a saucepan while stirring.
 This thickens it up nicely, without going like treacle.
 Then pour it back into each pot, stirring into the meat & veg, before serving in huge bowls with lots of fresh, thick cut bread to mop up the gravy.

 If you’re making pies, do this to the gravy just before serving, so it’s ready to pour over the lovely pastry once they are cooked.
-Use a nice, rich pastry (see my article “Good Pie, the Blackberry Way” for the recipe) & decorate it as you like (3.14 is actually pi – it’s a little pi(e) pun I have with my Husband!).
+Use a nice, rich pastry (see my blog “Spring A Leek” for my pastry recipe: https://hopeyourehungry.co.uk/spring-a-leek/) & decorate it as you like (3.14 is actually pi – it’s a little pi(e) pun I have with my Husband!).
 I have also frozen batches of this gravy for Sunday lunches (again, sometimes you just can’t be bothered & lazy lunches really are the best).
 Pour the cold gravy into plastic zip bags or tubs, then freeze (double bag it if you’re worried about leaks).

 This sumptuous staple will make all kinds of dishes, not just pies or pasties.
 Try making a savoury crumble with butter & flour, add a little grated cheese & sprinkle generously on top before baking in a hot oven, or roughly dollop mashed potatoes across the top instead & chuck on some chunky breadcrumbs, grated Parmesan & a little Oregano.
 For an elegant evening supper, why not make filo parcels with a spoonful of stew inside, squish the edges up together, brush with melted butter & bake!

 So embrace Autumn & all it’s edible treasures, maybe indulging in a big bowl of steamy hot stew, snuggled up on the sofa, with a few slabs of crusty buttered bread & a glass of red wine.
 Sometimes, the simple stuff is the best.
-A x
+Stay hungry! 😉 Aimee x